sineOnTan/sineOnTan.github.io/CodeBlog.md

 - [Solution](https://github.com/sineOnTan/leetcode/blob/main/778.cpp)
   <details>
     <summary>Editorial</summary>
     Can brute force iterate until you determine whether each value of i has a valid path.
+Optimisation includes a binary search.
   </details>

 ## 2/10/2025